AEADataEditor/replication-template-development/sample-language-report.md

 > [SUGGESTED] Please specify hardware requirements, and duration (execution time) for the last run, to allow replicators to assess the computational requirements.

-> [REQUIRED] Use of packages or commands that automatically write out tables and figures is strongly encouraged.
+> [REQUIRED] Please use packages or commands that automatically write out tables and figures.

-> [SUGGESTED] We strongly suggest using  data load statement instead of manual instructions to load data
+> [REQUIRED] Please use programmatic data load statement instead of manual instructions to load data.

 > [REQUIRED] Please set a random seed to allow for pseudo-random results to be exactly reproduced.